GNSS Best Practices for AFC and Cisco Wireless AP Location Deployments

 GNSS Deployment Best Practices

 Once installed, position the AP on the floor of a building near a window with a clear line of sight to the sky.
 Within 10 minutes, the GNSS module acquires a satellite signal and shares the AP's location with the Cisco Catalyst 9800 Series Wireless Controllers or the Cisco Meraki dashboard.
-When connected to an external antenna, the module acquires satellite signals of up to 32 satellites which is then used to compute GPS location, constellation, orientation, and time.
+When connected to an external antenna, the module acquires satellite signals from up to 32 satellites, which are used to compute GPS location, constellation, orientation, and time.

 A close-up of a deviceDescription automatically generated with low confidence

-The key requirements for operational stability when planning a site deployment for 6 GHz Standard Power are GNSS signal health and satellite distribution.
-GNSS signal health and quality varies greatly depending on the GNSS module’s location within a floorplan.
-Before Standard Power operation is enabled within a floorplan, it is crucial to identify installation points within a building where the module receives a stable GPS reception.
-It is important to determine the placement and quantity of GNSS modules for a floor plan to ensure stable Standard Power operation.
+Key operational stability requirements when planning a site deployment for 6 GHz Standard Power are GNSS signal health and satellite distribution.
+GNSS signal health and quality vary depending on the GNSS module’s location within a floorplan.
+Before enabling Standard Power operation within a floorplan, it is crucial to identify installation points within a building where the module receives a stable GPS reception.
+It is essential to determine the placement and quantity of GNSS modules for a floor plan to ensure stable Standard Power operation.

-This guide provides a comprehensive approach to deploying GNSS modules for AFC and AP location services, with a focus on optimizing GNSS module performance.
+This guide provides a comprehensive approach to deploying GNSS modules for AFC and AP location services, focusing on optimizing GNSS module performance.
 The goal is to ensure reliable and stable satellite signal reception by identifying optimal locations and implementing necessary adjustments in the field.

 Firmware Requirements